aspnetzero/documents/docs/en/Step-by-step-publish-to-azure-angular-staticsite.md

 #### Manual Publishing

-you can manually upload your *dist* files using [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to the *$web* container.
+You can manually upload your *dist* files using [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to the *$web* container.

 #### Automated publishing using Azure Pipelines